chrisgrieser/shimmering-obsidian/README.md

 - Open External Links of a Note (without switching to the document or opening Obsidian)
 - Graph Traversal via Alfred
 - Smart Search: A query like `o foobar #moc starred` displays only files named "foobar" with the tag "#moc" that are also starred.
+- Visual Search: Add Icons to your tags based on their tags, similar to the [Supercharged Links](https://obsidian.md/plugins?id=supercharged-links-obsidian) Plugin.

 ➡️ [Documentation of Quick Switcher Features](docs/Alfred-based%20Quick%20Switcher.md)